day camp signJune 9-13, 2025 | 3:00 - 8:00 pm

 Pack Camp Representative

-Each pack should have a designated representative collect copies of the BSA Health and Medical Records and insurance cards for each participant, in addition to copies of Youth Protection Training certificates, CPR certifications and other training certifications for the adults.
+Each pack should have a designated representative collect copies of the Health and Medical Records and insurance cards for each participant, in addition to copies of Youth Protection Training certificates, CPR certifications and other training certifications for the adults.
 The pack representative should also ensure that all of the adults volunteering at camp attend the state-mandated camp volunteer orientation and that the pack recruits enough adult volunteers to meet the required youth to adult ratio.

 The pack representative should begin collecting forms in March and should work closely with the district camp registration chair.
 The district registration chair can send reports of who has signed up for camp from your pack.
 If your pack camp representative has changed from last year, contact the district activities chair to have communications sent directly to your new rep,